Marine Conservation Internship

-Based on a tiny private island in the Sapodilla Cayes, off the coast of Punta Gorda and not far from Placencia, this marine conservation project has worked in conjunction with the fisheries department for the past 7 years researching issues affecting the world’s second largest coral reef.
-Focusing currently on the invasion of alien lion fish to the Belizean waters, as well as monitoring Lobster populations, Conch migration, coral health, fish species and whale shark identification.
+Based on a tiny private island in the sapodilla Cayes, off the coast of Punta Gorda and not far from Placencia, this marine conservation project has worked in conjunction with the fisheries department for the past 7 years researching issues affecting the world’s second largest coral reef.
+Focusing currently on the invasion of alien Lion Fish to the Belizean waters, as well as monitoring Lobster populations, Conch migration, coral health, fish species and whale shark identification.

 View more of Kaya's environmental conservation volunteer abroad projects around the world.

 Data gathered by volunteers has to be processed and submitted with recommendations and analysis.
-Interns are needed to work alongside the project leaders, providing extra assistance that helps them to carry out this important element of the conservation work, and it is a great opportunity to get an insight into the bigger picture in the issues surrounding marine ecology and conservation.
+Interns benefit the project by working alongside the project leaders, providing extra assistance that helps them to carry out this important element of the conservation work, and it is a great opportunity to get an insight into the bigger picture of the issues surrounding marine ecology and conservation.
 You will benefit from acquiring diving skills that you will be able to use all over the world, from practicing your Spanish, and from adding this experience to your CV/Resume.

 • Duration: 4 weeks